-- Step 1: Click the Browse button to locate the update file for the device, or enter the exact path in "New Romfile Location" field. - Step 2: Click the UPGRADE button to complete.
+Step 1: Click the Browse button to locate the update file for the device, or enter the exact path in "New Romfile Location" field.

-4.6.4 System Restart
+4.6.4 SysRestart

-Choose "Maintenance - System Restart", you can select to restart the device with current settings or restore to factory default settings in the screen (shown in Figure 4-43).
+Choose "Maintenance - SysRestart", you can select to restart the device with current settings or restore to factory default settings in the screen (shown in Figure 4-46).